darius/parson/README.md

     untuned, etc. I'd like you to use it if you think you might give feedback on the design; otherwise, no promises.

-  * Semantic actions work in an unconventional way that may remind you of Forth and which I haven't yet tried to make play well in typed languages like Haskell.
+  * Semantic actions work in a nontraditional way that may remind you of Forth and which I haven't yet tried to make play well in typed languages like Haskell.
 It's concise and just right for parsing, but maybe in the end it'll turn out too cute and make me rip it